Causal normalizing flows: from theory to practice: Causal normalizing flows

 \cref{thrm:bloem} implies that, if we can find a causal NF $(\flow, \distribution[\thetab]) \in \scmf\times\scmp$ that matches the observational distribution generated by $\scm = (\funcb, \distribution[\scm]) \in \scmf\times\scmp$, then we know that the exogenous variables of the flow differ from the real ones by a function of each component independently, \ie, $\flow(\funcb(\rvu)) \sim \distribution[\thetab]$ with $\rvu\sim\distribution[\scm]$ and $\flow(\funcb(\rvu)) = \bm{h}(\rvu) = (h_1(\ervu_1), h_2(\ervu_2), \dots, h_\sizex(\ervu_\sizex))$, where each $h_i$ is an invertible function. \cref{fig:diagram} graphically illustrates \cref{thrm:bloem}.
 Furthermore, \cref{thrm:bloem} also implies that the functional dependencies of the causal NF must agree with that of the SCM, \ie, that \flow needs to be \emph{causally consistent} with \scm.
 We formally present this result in the following corollary (proof can be found in \cref{app:causal_nf}), where $\identity$ denotes the identity matrix:

-\begin{restatable}[Causal consistency]{corollary}{causalconsistency} If a causal NF $\flow$ isolates the exogenous variables of an SCM \scm, then $\nabla_\rvx \flow(\rvx) \equiv \identity - \graph$ and $\nabla_\rvu \flow^{-1}(\rvu) \equiv \identity + \sum_{n=1}^\infty \graph^n$, where $\graph$ is the causal adjacency matrix of \scm.
+\begin{restatable}[Causal consistency]{corollary}{causalconsistency} If a causal NF $\flow$ isolates the exogenous variables of an SCM \scm, then $\nabla_\rvx \flow(\rvx) \equiv \identity - \graph$ and $\nabla_\rvu \flow^{-1}(\rvu) \equiv \identity + \sum_{n=1}^{\diam(\graph)} \graph^n$, where $\graph$ is the causal adjacency matrix of \scm.
 In other words, \flow is causally consistent with the true data-generating process, \scm. \end{restatable}

-To sum up, we have shown that \emph{causal NFs are a natural choice to estimate an unknown SCM} by showing that: i)~both SCMs and causal NFs fall within the same family $\scmf\times\scmp$; ii)~any two elements of this family with identical observational distributions are causally consistent; and iii)~they differ by an invertible component-wise transformation.
+\add{1}{ A sketch of the proof goes as follows: since \cref{fig:diagram} is a commutative diagram, we can write the result of \flow and $\flow^{-1}$ in terms of the true $\funcb$, $\bm{h}$, and their inverses.
+Then, we can use the chain rule to compute their Jacobian matrices, and since $\bm{h}$ has a diagonal Jacobian matrix, it preserves the structure of the Jacobian matrices of $\funcb$ and its inverse. } To sum up, we have shown that \emph{causal NFs are a natural choice to estimate an unknown SCM} by showing that: i)~both SCMs and causal NFs fall within the same family $\scmf\times\scmp$; ii)~any two elements of this family with identical observational distributions are causally consistent; and iii)~they differ by an invertible component-wise transformation.